-Note: If the SCU active profile has an encryption setting of CKIP or CKIP EAP, then the Summit radio associates or roams successfully to an access point that is configured with the following:
+Note: If the SCU active profile has an encryption setting of CKIP or CKIP EAP, then the Laird Wi-Fi radio associates or roams successfully to an access point that is configured with the following:

-Note: Summit recommends the use of TKIP or WPA2.
+Note: Laird recommends the use of TKIP or WPA2.

 A Class II Permissive Change involves a change that affects the reported performance characteristics and the test data that was submitted for the original approval.
 For a Class II change, the EUT (Equipment Under Test) must be tested and the test report submitted to the FCC or a TCB for approval before the change can be put into production.

 The following situations would require a Class II Permissive Change filing:

 The following situations also qualify for a Class II Permissive Change (and do not require a new FCC ID):